grafana/agent/docs/configuration/logs-config.md

 +++
-title = "loki_config"
+title = "logs_config"
 weight = 300
 aliases = ["/docs/agent/latest/configuration/loki-config/"]
 +++

-# loki_config
+# logs_config

-The `loki_config` block configures how the Agent collects logs and sends them to a Loki push API endpoint. `loki_config` is identical to how Promtail is configured, except deprecated fields have been removed and the server_config is not supported.
+The `logs_config` block configures how the Agent collects logs and sends them to a Loki push API endpoint. `logs_config` is identical to how Promtail is configured, except deprecated fields have been removed and the server_config is not supported.